Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 These components mainly depend on the image formats, as per the previous point.

-For Apple computers and from version 8.8.6 only computers from late 2013 or newer are supported.
+Note: For Apple computers, only computers from late 2013 or newer are supported.

 GPU (Graphics board):